samuelstaylor/Classical-Coulomb-Explosion/README.md

-                N_time_steps - The number of time steps in each of the simulations. time_step - The time step of each simulation (in fs). trajectory_output_frequency - The frequency to output position data to the trajectory.xyz file. temperature_ions - Temperature of the molecule in kelvin use_average_atomic_mass - Use the average number of nucleons for the atom mass computation include_electron_mass - Logical: Include the electron difference in the mass computation. output_trajectory - Logical: Generate trajectory output files.
+                N_time_steps - The number of time steps in each of the simulations. time_step - The time step of each simulation (in fs). trajectory_output_frequency - The frequency to output position data to the trajectory.xyz file. use_average_atomic_mass - Use the average number of nucleons for the atom mass computation include_electron_mass - Logical: Include the electron difference in the mass computation. output_trajectory - Logical: Generate trajectory output files.